Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Variables/Global Variables.md

 ---
 title: Global Variables
 description: An introduction to global variables in Python.
+Learn about global variables, local variables, and the global keyword.
+This tutorial is part of the Python Variables Course.
 sidebar:
     order: 9
 ---